k-guy-dev/react-native-use-styles/USER_GUIDE.md

 ## User Guide

 Hi, 😄 welcome to the User's guide to using react-native-use-styles.
-With react-native-use-styles you can easily de-clutter 💆‍♂️ your style code and write a better and more efficient styling code🤩.
+With `react-native-use-styles` you can easily de-clutter 💆‍♂️ your style code and write a better and more efficient styling code 🤩.

 This is a comprehensive guide that will let you get started easily.